appwrite/demos-for-angular/file-upload-example/README.md

 With the above code, as soon as the service is created, the `endpoint` and `project` is also set.
 Since our service is provided in root it will be only created once across the whole app.

-Removing and uploading a file requires a valid user session, we are only focusing on Storage API in this tutorial so we will use an already created user through the Appwrite console. __Please make sure__ to replace `email` and `password` in `dummyLogin` function.
+Removing and uploading a file requires a valid user session, we are only focusing on Storage API in this tutorial.
+Therefor we will use an already created user through the Appwrite console. __Please make sure__ to replace `email` and `password` in the `dummyLogin` function.

 #### Uploading a file